-Media Relations: Harker's Office of Communication (O of C) oversees the school's media relations.
+Media Relations: The O of C oversees the school's media relations.
 The goal of the school's media relations is to maintain a professional working relationship with the press; seek opportunities to share timely news of the school, its people and its programs; ensure the accuracy and appropriateness of any information being disseminated about the school; and protect the school's reputation.

-Faculty, staff, students or parents who are contacted by the media for a Harker-related story should refer the reporter to news@harker.org or call 408.345.9675.
-You can also contact the O of C with the information and they can approve or discuss any concerns and/or suggestions with you.
-Members of the media wishing to visit any of our campuses must contact the O of C who will clear and supervise the visit.
+Faculty, staff, students or parents who are contacted by the media for a Harker-related story should refer the reporter to news@harker.org or call 408.345.9273.
+You can also contact the O of C with the information, and they can approve or discuss any concerns and/or suggestions with you.
+Members of the media wishing to visit any of our campuses must contact the O of C at news@harker.org who will clear and supervise the visit.

 Note: Harker's student journalists are members of the community, as well as developing journalists, and we encourage the Harker community to participate in their learning process and to respond to their inquiries.
-Given that the stories covered by our students can be obtained by external media and could be considered in any legal matter, it is important that all staff exercise good judgement when discussing any matter.
-If a staff member has questions about a given topic or information requested, he or she should inquire with the head of school or Office of Communication.
+Given that the stories covered by our students can be obtained by external media and could be considered in any legal matter, it is important that all Harker community members exercise good judgment when discussing any matter.
+Harker community members who have questions about a given topic or information requested, should inquire with the head of school or Office of Communication.